A photographer’s top five tips for capturing the best first day of school pics.

-But with the advancement in phone cameras and the shift from amateur to capable photographers, that iconic picture has gone from a last-minute, front porch snap to a fully planned production… complete with chalkboard lists, professional signs, and staged poses.
+The first day of school has long been a Kodak moment.
+But with phone cameras and the shift from amateur to capable photographers, that iconic picture has gone from a last-minute, front porch snap to a fully planned production.

 Our friends at SmugMug – the largest independent photo-sharing site in the world – have compiled a list of tips to make sure all the effort you put into the first-day-of-school photo shoot results in the perfect snapshots to share with your friends and family.

 … Or, as perfect as it can be when you’re working with children.

 Aim for natural light.
 Taking snapshots in the living room can turn out dark and cast shadows across your child’s face.
 If you’re using a flash, avoid getting too close or your child will look more like Casper the Friendly Ghost than a fresh-faced kindergartner.